 Find out where the evacuation plan, alarm buttons and fire extinguishing equipment are located, and study carefully the evacuation route and assembly points.
 Also determine alternative evacuation routes.

 A risk assessment must always be carried out before starting a new experiment.
+Risk assessment is necessary to ensure that the work you do does not pose a risk for you, for your colleagues and for the environment.
+Also, it is important for you to know how to act in case of accident or unexpected situation.
 Risk assessments for work with chemicals with unknown properties must be carried out in the same way as for hazardous chemicals.